bakkenbaeck/PorchPirateProtector/README.md

 ### Android App

+> **NOTE**: Currently this is not working with Instant Run, working on whether there's any way around that.
+In the meantime, to run the Android app, go to `Preferences > Build, Execution, Deployment >

 In Android Studio, you should have an `app` configuration created by default when AS recognizes that the project contains an Android application target.

 If this does not get created, go to `Edit Configurations...`, add a new Android app configuration, and set it to use the `android` module.
 Once that's set up, you should be able to use the Run button in Android studio to run the application.